mingyung-park/mingyung-park/README.md

 # PARK MIN GYUNG
 ### 🤝 Let's Connect!

-Feel free to explore my GitHub repositories and Tistory Blog to learn more about these projects and my coding journey.
+Feel free to explore my GitHub repositories and Tistory Blog to learn more about these projects journey.

-I welcome collaboration, discussions, and feedback from the developer community.
+I welcome collaboration, discussions, and feedback from the community.
 Let's grow together! 🌱

 <div align=center>